Key Questions to Ask When Choosing Solar Solutions for Renewable Energy

 - Concentrated Solar Power (CSP)

-2. What Are the Costs Involved?
+2. What Are the Associated Costs?

 Source: Lazard's Levelized Cost of Energy Analysis, 2020.

-3. What Are the Incentives and Rebates Offered?
+3. What Incentives and Rebates Are Available?

 Source: National Renewable Energy Laboratory (NREL).